supratik1/FuSION/Linux/README.md

    ​ `pkg-config --modversion libxml++-2.6` // verify installation

-2. After successful installation, you can either download the SMT solver z3 from its github home [Z3](https://github.com/Z3Prover/z3/releases).
-We have used version 4.8.12.0 of z3 for FuSION.
-Z3 can also be downloaded from the WSL (Debian) or Linux environment using the following command:
+2. Download the Z3 SMT solver and relevant header files for WSL (Debian) or Linux environment using the following command:

-   ​ `sudo apt install z3` // installation.
+   ​ `sudo apt install z3 libz3-dev` // installation.

-   ​ `pkg-config --modversion z3` or `z3 --version` // verify installation
+   ​ `z3 --version` // verify installation

 3. Check if bison is installed in the computer by running `bison --version` .
 If it is shown not to be found then run the following command for installation and verification :